 - Barbecues.
 Please remove and take propane tanks to a Peel Community Recycling Centre before putting the barbeque on the curb.

 Place these items on the curb by 7 a.m. on your regular garbage collection day.

 Check How to Sort Your Waste if your item isn't listed here.

-Take all hazardous waste to a Peel Community Recycling Centre (CRC) for safe, proper disposal.
+Take your household hazardous waste to one of Peel's Community Recycling Centres (CRC's) for free, safe disposal.

-- Hazardous waste is never collected at the curb.
+- Do not dispose of household hazardous waste in your garbage or recycling.
+Hazardous waste is never collected at the curb.